-Always keep a wire cutter and a knife ready to cut lines or gear that is tangled or needs to be cut away.
-This will also allow separating a person if entangled in net or rope or caught by hooks.
+Always keep a wire cutter and knife ready to cut lines or gear that becomes tangled or needs to be cut away.
+This will also allow a person entangled in net or rope, or caught by hooks, to be freed.